History of London

-The history of London, the capital city of England and the United Kingdom, extends over 2000 years.
-In that time, it has become one of the world's most significant financial and cultural centres.
+The history of London, the capital and largest city (Note: Although conventionally considered a city, only the ceremonial county of the City of London and the City of Westminster borough within Greater London hold city status.) of England and the United Kingdom, extends to over 2500 years.
+In that time, it has become one of the world's most impactful financial and cultural centres.
 It has withstood plague, devastating fire, civil war, aerial bombardment, terrorist attacks, and riots.

 The City of London is the historic core of the Greater London metropolis, and is today its primary financial district, though it represents only a small part of the wider metropolis.

-Foundations and prehistory
+Prehistory until Roman foundation of the city

-Some recent discoveries indicate probable very early settlements near the Thames in the London area.
-At the Fulham Palace site in Fulham in modern West London, evidence of prehistoric activity dating from the late Mesolithic and early Neolithic age was uncovered by various archaeological investigations undertaken there since the early 1970s, depicting the use of struck flint.
+In the early 1970s, at the Fulham Palace site in West London, the discovery of struck flint by archaeologists is evidence of prehistoric activity from the late Mesolithic and early Neolithic age.
 The site appears to have been an isolated eyot within the braided river channel of the River Thames.
-Later prehistoric activity dating to the Bronze Age, was revealed in the form of a possible barrow, whilst there is limited evidence for a late Iron Age occupation.
+Further evidence of later prehistoric activity at the Fulham Palace site ends in the late Iron Age, around 300 BC.

 In 1993, the remains of a Bronze Age bridge were found on the Thames's south foreshore, upstream of Vauxhall Bridge.
 This bridge either crossed the Thames or went to a now-lost island in the river.
 Dendrology dated the timbers to between 1750 BC and 1285 BC.
 In 2001, a further dig found that the timbers were driven vertically into the ground on the south bank of the Thames west of Vauxhall Bridge.

 In 2010, the foundations of a large timber structure, dated to between 4800 BC and 4500 BC were found, again on the foreshore south of Vauxhall Bridge.
 The function of the Mesolithic structure is not known.
 All these structures are on the south bank at a natural crossing point where the River Effra flows into the Thames.

 It is thought that the Thames was an important tribal boundary, and numerous finds have been made of spear heads and weaponry from the Bronze and Iron Ages near the banks of the Thames in the London area, many of which had clearly been used in battle.

-The archaeologist Leslie Wallace notes, "Because no LPRIA [Late pre-Roman Iron Age] settlements or significant domestic refuse have been found in London, despite extensive archaeological excavation, arguments for a purely Roman foundation of London are now common and uncontroversial."
+The archaeologist, Leslie Wallace, notes, "Because no LPRIA [Late pre-Roman Iron Age] settlements or significant domestic refuse have been found in London, despite extensive archaeological excavation, arguments for a purely Roman foundation of London are now common and uncontroversial."